 The following table sets forth all compensation paid, payable, awarded, granted, given, or otherwise provided, directly or indirectly, by the Corporation, in Canadian dollars, to the following individuals who were directors of the Corporation for the most recently completed financial year, excluding Donald J. McCaffrey, an NEO of the Corporation, whose compensation has been previously disclosed in this Information Circular.
-As described below under "Incentive Plan Awards - Value Vested or Earned During the Year", for the year ended December 31, 2021, certain directors of the Corporation received DSUs, as a result of electing to receive DSUs in lieu of directors' fees otherwise payable in cash.
+As reflected below under "Incentive Plan Awards to Directors - Value Vested or Earned During the Year", for the year ended December 31, 2024, directors of the Corporation did not receive DSUs in fiscal 2024, notwithstanding the directors electing to receive DSUs in lieu of directors' fees otherwise payable in cash.
+DSUs will be granted to the directors in calendar 2025 in lieu of fiscal 2024 directors' fees.

-Name Fees Earned (\$) Share- based awards (\$) (1) Option- based awards (\$) (2) Non-equity incentive plan compensation (\$) Pension value (\$) All other compensation (\$) Total (\$) Kelly McNeill Nil 55,216 30,982 N/A Nil Nil 86,198 Kenneth Zuerblis Nil 58,254 30,982 N/A Nil Nil 89,236 Norma Biln Nil 62,398 30,982 N/A Nil Nil 93,380 Shawn Lu Nil 44,184 30,982 N/A Nil Nil 75,166 Siu Lun (Dicky) To Nil 38,443 30,982 N/A Nil Nil 69,425
+Name Fees Earned (\$) Share- based awards (\$) (1) Option- based awards (\$) (2) Non-equity incentive plan compensation (\$) Pension value (\$) All other compensation (\$) Total (\$)

+Kelly

+McNeill Nil N/A 2,375 N/A Nil Nil 2,375

+Kenneth

+Zuerblis Nil N/A 2,375 N/A Nil Nil 2,375

+Siu Lun

+(Dicky) To Nil N/A 2,375 N/A Nil Nil 2,375